jogikalpesh/jogikalpesh.github.io/_posts/2021-03-07-post-protecting-angular-front-end-azure-ad.md

 ---

 This is a first part in the series of how to protect an application with Azure AD.
 Application contains angular based front end and .net core based webapi.

+In this part we will be protecting front end developed in angular with Azure AD.
+We will use Microsoft Authentication Library(MSAL) to protect our application.

 We are going to be following below steps in this article